owodolab/py-graspi/README.md

 4. Exit out this window following same steps as step 2.
 5. Make sure program exits correctly (code 0).

-DISCLAIMER: if any issues occur you may not be in the right directory (py_graspi) or the test file may not exists or be poorly formatted.
+DISCLAIMER: if any issues occur you may not be in the right directory (src) or the test file may not exists or be poorly formatted.

 ## To Test Algorithms

 To **generate graphs**, call the generateGraph(_file_) function which takes in a input-file name
 returns:
+  - graph_Data object - The graph data.
+It contains the following:
     - g: graph object
     - s_2D: bool of whether the graph is 2D
     - black_vertices: list of all black vertices
     - white_vertices: list of all white vertices
     - black_green: number of edges from black to interface (green vertex)
     - black_interface_red: number of black interface vertices that has a path to top (red)
     - white_interface_blue: number of white interface vertices that has a path to bottom (blue)
     - dim: value of vertices in y direction for 2D and z direction for 3D
     - interface_edge_comp_paths: number of interface edges with complementary paths to top (red) and bottom (blue)
     - shortest_path_to_red: shortest paths from all vertices to red
     - shortest_path_to_blue: shortest paths from all vertices to blue
     - CT_n_D_adj_An: number of black vertices in direct contact with top (red)
     - CT_n_A_adj_Ca: number of white vertices in direct contact with bottom (blue)

 ```
 ig.generateGraph("2D-testFile/testFile-10-2D.txt")   # utilizing the test file found in 2D-testFiles folder as an example